yochaigal/cairn/wip/2e/core-rules.md

 ### Attack Modifiers

 - If fighting from a position of weakness (such as through cover or with bound hands), the attack is _Impaired_ and the attacker must roll 1d4 damage regardless of the attacks damage die.
 Unarmed attacks always do d4 damage.
-Unarmed attacks always do 1d4 damage.
 - If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is _Enhanced_, allowing the attacker to roll 1d12 damage instead of their normal die.
 - Attacks with the _Blast_ quality affect all targets in the noted area, rolling separately for each affected character.
 This can be anything from explosions, to a dragon's breath, to the impact of a meteorite.
 If unsure how many targets can be affected, _roll the related damage die for a result_.
 - If attacking with two weapons at the same time, roll both damage dice and keep the single highest result (denoted with a plus symbol, e.g. d8+d8).